-It is a kind of hibiscus that can grow 1-meter height.
-It has large, trumpet-shaped, showy, mauve flowers that have a fuchsia center.
+Monarch Rosemallow (Hibiscus radiatus) is a kind of hibiscus that can grow 1-meter in height.
+It has large, trumpet-shaped, showy, mauve reproductive parts that have a fuchsia center.
 It is mistaken as marijuana due to its leaves' shape similar to cannabis.
 The shrub is believed to be a cure for fever and is considered a blood purifier.

 5. Palawan Cherry Blossom

-Narra is the national tree of the Philippines, also called Amboyna rosewood, Malay padauk, and Andaman redwood that can grow up to 40 meters tall.
+Narra (Pterocarpus indicus) is the national tree of the Philippines, also called Amboyna rosewood, Malay padauk, and Andaman redwood, can grow up to 40 meters tall.
 It has rose-scented, reddish hardwood and is resistant to termites, fungi, and flood that is usually used to make expensive furniture, houses, wood arts, etc. It has lots of uses including a source of an ingredient of shampoo, herbal medicine, and tea.

 It has an orange-yellow inflorescence and is usually used as a source of honey.
-Like balayong, it intends to shed its leaves.
+Like Cassia nodosa, it intends to shed its leaves.
 During the wet season, it becomes entirely yellow.

 8. Hooded Orchid

-Its local name, fairy sanggumay, got from its resemblance to a miniature flying fairy with translucent violet wings and a yellow body (lip) that usually attaches to the cane-like stem.
+The local name of the hooded orchid (Dendrobium aphyllum), fairy sanggumay, got from its resemblance to a miniature flying fairy with translucent violet wings and a yellow body (lip) that usually attaches to the cane-like stem.
 It is used as a lie for the graduation ceremony, as decorations, and as a garland.